• Home

 Simplify

-Uncluttered is GOOD.
+Uncluttered is good.
 While not always valid for everyone, most people will do best without the distraction of clutter or things around them.
 Imagine a workspace with only the essential items on the desktop.
-Your computer desktop is free of distractions; only the essential program(s) open.
+Your computer desktop is free of distractions; only the essential program(s) are open.
 Even your walls and floor have little on them to take your mind away from what you need to focus on.
-And, for many people, music (even headsets if allowed at work) blocks the surrounding noise to help even more.
+And, for many people, music (even headsets, if allowed at work) blocks the surrounding noise to help even more.

 • Clear your desktop